Joseph Waters: Music for dance

-Music for Experimental Film
+Music for experimental film

 Kali Yuga (2000, pixilation and object animation) Directed, produced and animated by Joanna Priestley.
 Kali Yuga was a performance and animation collaboration with filmmaker Joanna Priestley, composer Joseph Waters and contemporary classical ensemble, Fear No Music.
 It included physical performances by the musicians (playing upside down in wooden contraptions, dropping a bowling ball from the top of a ladder into a vat of pennies) with projected animation.
 The pixillation of yogi Diane Wilson was shot over six months in the forests and parks near Portland, Oregon.
 The object animation was an experiment using household tools, bolts, screws and nails.
 Kali Yuga is a modern score in the style of classic 1940s cartoons.
 It placed virtuosic demands on the performers, with 150 synchronization points.
 Kali Yuga was performed at Reed College, Northwest Film Center, University of Oregon and the San Diego State University.

 Bob (2001, Directed and produced by Matt Smith).
 Music performed live by Fear no Music ensemble at Reed College and San Diego State University.

-Festival Presentation
+Festival presentation

 In 1983 Waters co-founded Network for New Music (NNM) (along with pianist Dr. Linda Reichert).
 Based in Philadelphia, NNM was originally a support and service organization for living composers.
 Waters co-managed NNM until 1988, when he left to pursue other projects.
 Under Reichert, NNM continues today as a professional chamber music ensemble dedicated to the commissioning and performance of new works.

-In 1998 Waters founded and is currently artistic director of, NWEAMO (New West Electronic Arts & Music Organization).
+In 1998 Waters founded and is currently artistic director of NWEAMO (New West Electronic Arts & Music Organization).

 NWEAMO is a festival in which composers, performance artists and musicians present their work with the aim of integrating avant-garde classical, popular, experimental electronic music and visual media.
 The NWEAMO festival has traveled to Berlin, Boulder (CO), Mexico City, Miami (FL), Morelia (Mexico), New York City, Portland (OR), San Diego (CA), Stony Brook (NY), Venice (Italy) and Tokyo (Japan).

-Academic Position
+Academic position

-Professor of Music (Composition and Computer music) at San Diego State University (San Diego, California, U.S.A.)
+Professor of Music (Composition and Computer music) at San Diego State University (San Diego, California, U.S.)